browserengineering/book/book/scheduling-and-threading.md

 bit more efficient.
 Later in the chapter, we'll move raster and draw to another thread.
 If that bit was not there, then that thread would cause very erratic behavior when animating.
-Once you've read the whole chapter and implemented that thread, try removing this dirty bit and see for yourself.
+Once you've read the whole chapter and implemented that thread, try removing this dirty bit and see for yourself!
 :::

 Scripts and rendering